 It is important to note that the public record requirement differs from the “timely survey and inventory” element described in the “Four Elements” section above.
 The public record addresses sites at which response actions have been completed in the previous year or are planned in the upcoming year.
-In contrast, the “timely survey and inventory” element, described above, refers to identifying brownfield sites regardless of planned or completed actions.
+In contrast, the “timely survey and inventory” element, described above, refers to identifying brownfields sites regardless of planned or completed actions at the site.

 B. Making the Public Record Easily Accessible

 EPA's goal is to enable states and tribes to make the public record and other information, such as information from the “survey and inventory” element, easily accessible.
-For this reason, EPA will allow states and tribes to use section 128(a) funding to make such information available to the public via the internet or other avenues.
+For this reason, EPA will allow states and tribes to use section 128(a) funding to make the public record, as well as other information, such as information from the “survey and inventory” element, available to the public via the internet or other means.
 For example, the Agency would support funding state and tribal efforts to include detailed location information in the public record such as the street address, and latitude and longitude information for each site.